 Identify the competitive landscape.
 Do not assume that the judges reviewing your entry are aware of the marketplace ins and outs of your particular category.
 Be sure to provide a clear picture of the marketplace situation.

 Be concise.
 Use the space and pages provided in the standard form.
 Don’t add additional pages – they will be detached and discarded upon receipt.

 Include clear, simple, relevant charts and tables.
 If done correctly, charts and tables allow judges to easily assess the success of the campaign.

 Know the rules.
 Review the judging criteria and the ten reasons for disqualification before submitting your campaign.

 Proofread.
 Have a few of your colleagues read your case through before submitting to be sure all the elements are there without typos.

 Give credit where credit is due.
 You are required to credit the main strategic and creative partners.
 Don’t forget to credit all of your team members and partners in the Credits Form and make sure their names are spelt correctly.
 If your campaign is a winner, the credits will be published.

 Source your results.
-The #1 reason judges mark an entry for disqualification is failure to provide a specific, verifiable source for all data included in the Entry Form.
-Review the guidelines in this document for sourcing your data before finalizing your entry.
+The #1 reason judges mark an entry for disqualification is failure to provide a specific verifiable source for all data included in the Entry Form.
+Review the guidelines in this document for sourcing your data before finalising your entry.

-Provide English translation for all non-English creative materials.
+Provide English translations for all non-English creative materials.

 Be compelling.
 Your entry should be a stimulating read.